taeejiin/dvacgui/README.md

       * Arbitrary displacement peaks
       * Load controlled
       * Arbitrary load peaks
-4. For each .csv file, can click CSV File + .csv file # to open Data Calculations window
+4. For each .csv file, can click CSV File + .csv file # to open Data Calculations window.
 5. The windows are:
       * Main window: CSV Interface (where steps 1-4 occur)
       * Secondary window: Data Calculation
       * Tertiary window: Statistics Interface
       * Quaternary window: Weibull Distributions Interface

-      *
-In Data Calculation window:
+### In Data Calculation window:

-1. Choose raw data to plot with Select Abscissa and Select Ordinate drop-downs
+1. Choose raw data to plot with Select Abscissa and Select Ordinate drop-downs.
-2. For all calculations, in numeric input areas, hit enter/return on keyboard after you input a value for the program to register the value
+2. For all calculations, in numeric input areas, hit enter/return on keyboard after you input a value for the program to register the value.
-3. After a calculation is completed, click Refresh Options to update drop-down menus for graphing as well as display output values and information
+3. After a calculation is completed, click Refresh Options to update drop-down menus for graphing as well as display output values and information.
 4. If a calculation cannot be done, a pop-up window appears that outlines what may be missing such that the calculation cannot be done.
 5. Available calculations: